bytewax/platform-docs-content/setup/aws-marketplace-anywhere.md

 helm pull oci://709825985650.dkr.ecr.us-east-1.amazonaws.com/bytewax/platform --version 0.1.5
 ```

-Unzip the downloaded helm chart archive with the following command:
+Extract the downloaded helm chart archive with the following command:
+_If you do not have tar available, you will have to use another method to extract and the delete the compressed directory_

 ```bash
 tar xf $(pwd)/* && find $(pwd) -maxdepth 1 -type f -delete